 One fan made a drawing of a tiny cat assassin named Me-Mow.
 The creators liked the idea, and thus, the episode "Jake vs. Me-Mow" was born.

-Bad Export for You: The Cartoon Network Australia version of Adventure Time has a truckload of stuff cut out due to censorship, making a lot of episodes look and sound choppy and incomprehensible...
+The Cartoon Network Australia version of Adventure Time has a truckload of stuff cut for objectionable content (mostly innuendo, some rude languagenote rude by the standards of Australian children's TV, and any scene deemed inappropriate for children due to violence, suggestive humor, and glamorizing anything considered immoral or illegal), making a lot of episodes look and sound choppy and incomprehensible.

-Banned In China: ...and episodes that aren't butchered are merely pulled from rotation (such as "Fionna and Cake" and "What Was Missing" due to many scenes deemed too sexually suggestive).
+In Australia, the episodes that aren't aired butchered are merely pulled from rotation (such as "Fionna and Cake" and "What Was Missing" due to many scenes deemed too sexually suggestive).
 Thankfully, when the series appeared on free-to-air it was screened unedited (though a few episodes were out of order).